-- In what ways is importing labor from foreign countries morally different from exporting labor to foreign countries? - 2.
-Aviva Geva maintains that foreign labor is special.
-In particular, Geva's various claims throughout this article suggest that foreign workers are different from national workers concerning (A) the type of jobs they do, (B) their dependency on their employers, and (C) their vulnerability to discrimination and exploitation.
+- 1. In what ways is importing labor from foreign countries morally different from exporting labor to foreign countries? - 2.
+Geva maintains that foreign labor is special.
+In particular, Geva's various claims throughout this article suggest that foreign workers are different from national workers concerning (A) their jobs, (B) their dependency, and (c) their vulnerability.
 Why does Geva believe foreign labor is special in these three ways?

-- 3. According to Geva, who has moral obligations to foreign labor and what do those obligations involve? - 4.
-An important consequence of all this is that businesses have stronger moral obligations to their foreign workers than their nationals.
-Do you believe that is true?
+3. According to Geva, who has moral obligations to foreign labor and what do those obligations involve?